vertexproject/synapse/docs/synapse/deploymentguide.rst

     vm.dirty_expire_centisecs=20
     vm.dirty_writeback_centisecs=20

+See :ref:`devops-task-performance` for a list of additional tuning options.

 We will use the directory ``/srv/syn/`` on the host systems as the base directory used to deploy the Synapse services.
 Each service will be deployed in separate ``/srv/syn/<svcname>`` directories.
 This directory can be changed to whatever you would like, and the services may be deployed to any host provided